FC Girondins de Bordeaux: Success and stability

-Bordeaux returned to its former selves in the 1960s under new manager and former player Salvador Artigas.
+Bordeaux returned to its former self in the 1960s under new manager and former player Salvador Artigas.
 Under the helm of Artigas, Bordeaux returned to the first division and finished in a respectable fourth place for the 1962–63 season.
 The following season, Bordeaux returned to the Coupe de France final where the club faced off against Lyon.
 Bordeaux, once again, were defeated 2–0 courtesy of two goals from the Argentine Nestor Combin.
 The club's runner-up finish resulted in the team qualifying for the 1964–65 Inter-Cities Fairs Cup.
 The appearance was brief with the club losing 4–3 on aggregate to German club Borussia Dortmund.
 Four seasons later, Bordeaux again reached the final of the Coupe de France, the club's seventh appearance overall.
 The team faced Saint-Étienne and, again failed to match the achievement reached in 1941 losing 2–1.
 The following season, Bordeaux earned another appearance in the final, but again, failed to win the trophy losing 2–0 to Marseille.
 The team suffered an extreme decline during the 1970s, despite the arrival of Alain Giresse.
 The club played under seven different managers during the decade and consistently finished at the bottom half of the table.
 In 1979, the club was sold to the influential and ambitious real estate mogul Claude Bez, who positioned himself as president of the club.
 In the summer of 1983, Girondins de Bordeaux organised a centenary tournament; Bordeaux won a 2–0 victory over Barcelona in the semi-finals of this tournament, and in the final, the club was defeated by VfB Stuttgart.